ctesta01/spatial_poisson_covid/readme.md

 - Percentage Black
 - Percentage with at least high school education
 - Median income
-- Political lean from Democratic <-> Republican in the 2020 election
+- Political lean from Democratic to Republican in the 2020 election
 - Governor policy strictness

 This work is intended as a supplement to our manuscript, [*The Evolving Roles of